zinzy/My-Digital-Garden/_notes/People not users.md

 - User as an addict
 - User as visitor

 These metaphors have in common, of course, that they flatten the human experience to a one-dimensional matter.
-It leaves little room in the minds of busy designers to remember the plurality, uniqueness, and broader context of all of the lives they hope to improve.
+It leaves little room in the minds of busy [[Design]]ers to remember the plurality, uniqueness, and broader context of all of the lives they hope to improve.

 The idea of the one-dimensional user raises few concerns as it comes to operate part of a formula to measure success.
 And understandably so.
 After all, making a product is about making choices, and if we'd have to ponder the intricacies of user experiences all day we would get no work done.